sympy/sympy/doc/src/guides/contributing/deprecations.md

 Furthermore, deprecation warnings should inform users of a way to change their code so that it works in the same version of SymPy, as well as all future versions.
 Features that do not have a suitable replacement should not be deprecated, as there will be no way for users to fix their code to continue to work.

+## When to deprecate and when not to

+Any time a public API is changed in a backwards incompatible way, a deprecation should be made, whenever possible.
+This allows users a chance to update their code without it completely breaking.
+It also gives an opportunity to give users an informative message on how to update their code, rather than making their code simply error or start giving wrong answers.

+When considering whether a change requires a deprecation, two things must be
+considered:

+- Is the change backwards incompatible?
+- Is the behavior being changed public API?

+A change is backwards incompatible if user code making use of it would stop working after the change.

+Whether a function or behavior is "public API" or not needs to be considered on a case-by-case basis.
+The exact rules for what does and doesn't constitute "public API" for SymPy are still not fully codified.
+As a general rule, "public API" (which requires deprecations for breaking changes) includes things like

+- Function names.
+- Keyword argument names.
+- Keyword argument default values.
+- The mathematical conventions used to define a function.
+- Submodule names for **public** functions that are not included in the top-level `sympy/__init__.py`, since users must use the fully qualified module name to import them (note: many such functions are not included because they aren't actually public API at all.
+For these, no deprecations are required to make breaking changes).

+Some things which don't generally constitute "public API", and therefore don't usually require deprecations to change include

+- The precise form of an expression.
+In general, functions may be changed to return a different but mathematically equivalent form of the same expression.
+This includes a function returning a value which it was not able to compute previously.
+- The name of a submodule for functions is included in the top-level `sympy/__init__.py`.
+Such functions should be imported directly, like `from sympy import <name>`.
+- Positional argument names.
+- Functions and methods that are private, i.e., for internal use only.
+Such methods should generally be prefixed with an underscore `_`, although this convention is not currently universally adhered to in the SymPy codebase.
+- Anything explicitly marked as "experimental".
+- Changes to behavior that were mathematically incorrect previously (in general, bug fixes are not considered breaking changes, because despite the saying, bugs in SymPy are not features).
+- Anything that was added before the most recent release.

+If you're unsure, there is no harm in deprecating something even if it might not actually be "public API".
+APIs that change without prior warning are frustrating to users.

+Backwards incompatible API changes should not be made lightly.
+Any backwards compatibility break means that users will need to fix their code.
+Whenever you want to make a change, you should consider whether this is worth the pain for users.
+Users that have to update their code to match new APIs with every SymPy release will become frustrated with the library, and may go seek a more stable alternative.
+Consider whether the behavior you want can be done in a way that is compatible with existing APIs.
+New APIs do not necessarily need to completely supplant old ones.
+It is possible for old APIs to exist alongside newer, better designed ones without removing them.
+For example, the newer :func:`solveset` API was designed to be a superior replacement for the older :func:`solve` API.
+But the older `solve()` function remains intact and is still supported.

+It is important to try to be cognizant of API design whenever adding new functionality.
+Try to consider what a function may do in the future, and design the API in a way that it can do so without having to make a breaking change.
+If you are unsure about your API design, one option is to mark the new functionality as explicitly private or as experimental.

+With that being said, sometimes deprecations are required, for example, in order to make it possible to add new functionality later, or to remove some functionality which has misleading or misused behavior.

 ## How to deprecate code

 All deprecations should use {class}`sympy.utilities.exceptions.SymPyDeprecationWarning`.
 If a function or method is deprecated, you can use the {decorator}`sympy.utilities.decorator.deprecated` decorator.
 There are useful flags to this function that will generate warning messages automatically.
 The `issue`, `feature`, and `deprecated_since_version` flags are required (the `@deprecated` decorator sets `feature` automatically).
 The other flags, such as `use_instead` are useful, but you can also write your own custom message instead.
 Please see the docstring of `SymPyDeprecationWarning` for more information.